alyakin314/alyakin314.github.io/index.md

 I started an MD-PhD program at Washington University School of Medicine in 2021, but later decided to only pursue the first two letters out of five.

-My research interests outsode of LLMs&Neurosurgery include statistical inference on connectome networks, diagnostic and prognostic clinical decision support tools, among other intersections of statistics and medicine.
+My research interests outside of LLMs&Neurosurgery include statistical inference on connectome networks, diagnostic and prognostic clinical decision support tools, among other intersections of statistics and medicine.